dvitanov/lorevc/docs/fundraising-strategy-overview.md

 ---
-id: fundraising-strategy-summary
+id: fundraising-strategy-overview
-slug: /fundraising-strategy-summary
+slug: /fundraising-strategy-overview
 custom_edit_url: null

-sidebar_label: 'Fundraising Strategy Summary'
+sidebar_label: 'Fundraising Strategy Overview'
 sidebar_position: 4

-title: Fundraising Strategy Summary
+title: Fundraising Strategy Overview
 description: The Fundraising Lore is a guide to help founder CEOs successfully raise early-stage VC financing from Silicon Valley investors.

 ---

-# Fundraising Strategy Summary
+# Fundraising Strategy Overview

 Before I go into any details, I want to give a sense of the overall structure of the fundraising strategy described in the Fundraising Lore.